Safety and security is a top priority at SFU.

 - RUN: Evacuate the area if it is safe to do so

-- HIDE: Shelter in place and hide yourself if you cannot evacuate safely
+- HIDE: Lockdown and hide yourself if you cannot evacuate safely

 - TAKE ACTION: As a last resort, commit yourself to delay, block or overcome the threat